Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-In the life of the hepatitis B virus, two periods are distinguished: the period of virus replication, accompanied by the activity of the inflammatory process in the liver, and the period of virus integration, in which the activity of inflammation subsides occurs the phase of remission of the disease (inactive phase).
+In the life of the hepatitis B virus, two periods are distinguished - the period of virus replication, accompanied by the activity of the inflammatory process in the liver, and the period of virus integration, during which the activity of inflammation subsides and the remission phase of the disease begins (inactive phase).
 The marker of the replication phase is HBeAg.

-In this regard, in the classification of chronic viral hepatitis B it is expedient to allocate:
+In this regard, in the classification of chronic viral hepatitis B it is advisable to distinguish:

-- a phase associated with viral replication (i.e., an active period of varying severity, HBeAg-positive);
+- phase associated with viral replication (i.e. active period of varying severity, HBeAg-positive);

-- phase associated with the integration of the virus (ie, actually inactive period or period of minimal activity, HBeAg-negative).
+- phase associated with integration of the virus (i.e., a virtually inactive period or period of minimal activity, HBeAg-negative).

-It should also be allocated a mutant HBeAg-negative variant of chronic hepatitis with persistent replicative activity.
+It is also necessary to distinguish a mutant HBeAg-negative variant of chronic hepatitis with persistent replicative activity.

 Stages of HBV infection

-Newborns have a state of immune tolerance.
-A significant amount of HBV DNA circulates in the blood and HBeAg is detected, but the transaminase activity is normal, and with a liver biopsy a picture of mild chronic hepatitis is noted.
+Newborns are in a state of immune tolerance.
+A significant amount of HBV DNA circulates in the blood and HBeAg is detected, but transaminase activity is normal, and liver biopsy reveals a picture of mild chronic hepatitis.

-Children and young people have a stage of immune clearance.
-The content of serum HBV-DNA falls, but HBeAg remains positive.
-Mononuclear cells in zone 3 are mainly OCT3 (all T cells) and T-8 lymphocytes (cytotoxic suppressors).
+In children and young adults, the immune clearance stage is observed.
+The serum HBV DNA content falls, but HBeAg remains positive.
+Mononuclear cells in zone 3 are mainly OKT3 (all T cells) and T-8 lymphocytes (cytotoxic suppressors).

-HBeAg and, possibly, other viral antigens appear on the hepatocyte membrane.
-During this period the patient is highly contagious and there is a rapid progression of the inflammation of the liver.
+HBeAg and possibly other viral antigens appear on the hepatocyte membrane.
+During this period, the patient is highly contagious and liver inflammation progresses rapidly.

 Phases of HBV infection